The ‘Needs to Know’

 4. Soon we come towards the Town Bridge again…good job the dogs weren’t around..

-…& on the right down here we pass one of the main rowing clubs, Bedford Rowing Club.
-Have a look at the link as it’ll really give you a flavour of this town.
+On the right pass one of the main rowing clubs, Bedford Rowing Club.
+Have a look at the link as it’ll really give you a flavour of this town

 6. Cross the bridge below onto the first island…

-…on the right is King’s Ditch (there’s some nice apartments along here over the ditch).
+…where, on the right’s King’s Ditch (there’s some nice apartments along here over the ditch)

 …before another one which leads to Duckmill Sluice & Weir, which if you visit at weekends is well worth spending a few minutes standing & watching the action.